eastbrother87/FAPM_official/README.md

 # FAPM_official
-This repository contains the implementation of FAPM (2022 arxiv).
+This repository contains the implementation of FAPM (2023 ICASSP).

 https://arxiv.org/abs/2211.07381